 Props can also help you breathe properly in a pose.
 It’s often the first thing that goes when we struggle, it’s easy to forget to breathe deeply when you’re focusing so hard on maintaining your body position.
 Using props helps you breathe a fuller, deeper breath which relaxes the nervous system and allows a sense of calm that helps improve flexibility.

 Getting rid of the stigma that props are a sign of weakness is where the practice of yoga really begins.
 Withdrawing from one’s ego and accepting yourself exactly where you are, without judgement is where it can be a challenge.
 I often use a block in Trikonasana (triangle pose) and in half moon.
 Placing a block under my lower hand can really allow me to create space and improve my alignment allowing me to feel the benefits without over stretching and straining.
-In more restorative poses, such as using a bolster in childs pose or a block for supported bridge, you become fully supported and the magic of a deeper practice comes into play.
+Props work wonders for more restorative poses too.
+Using a bolster in childs pose or a block for supported bridge, you become fully supported and the magic of a deeper practice comes into play.
 So next time you come to the mat, why not take a block or a belt and see where your practice takes you.
-A few props with the right approach will make all the difference!
+A few props and the right approach will make all the difference!

 All props are provided in class :0)